-From a diagnostic perspective, IHD poses particular challenges in that its cardinal symptom - acute chest pain - is essentially subjective in nature, as compared to the directly observable unilateral paralysis in cases of cerebrovascular stroke.
-The subjective nature of the occurrence, intensity, and duration of chest pain makes it challenging for VA respondents to report this symptom, as evidenced from its reporting in only about 60% of the deaths.
+From a diagnostic perspective, IHD poses particular challenges, in that its cardinal symptom - acute chest pain - is essentially subjective in nature, as compared to the directly observable unilateral paralysis in cases of cerebrovascular stroke.
+The subjective nature of the occurrence, intensity, and duration of chest pain makes it challenging for VA respondents to report this symptom, as evidenced from its reporting in only about 60% of deaths.
 This is further compounded by the incidence of sudden death in IHD, which is mostly due to cardiac causes as compared to cerebrovascular stroke[24].
-In the SRS VA protocol, the structured question on ‘sudden death’ enquires about the occurrence of death in an individual without any serious illness in the immediately preceding period of 24 h.
-The response to this question too has a degree of subjectivity, which further gets blurred by the length of the recall period.
-Also, there needs to be clarity in the interviewer’s understanding of the phenomenon of sudden death, and (s)he should be able to clearly convey this concept to the respondent, to elicit and record the correct response.
+In the SRS VA protocol, the structured question on ‘sudden death’ enquires about the occurrence of death in an individual without any serious illness in the period immediately preceding 24 h.
+The response to this question also has a degree of subjectivity, which gets further blurred by the length of the recall period.
+Also, there needs to be clarity in the interviewer’s understanding of the phenomenon of sudden death, and (s)he should be able to clearly convey this concept to the respondent, in order to elicit and record the correct response.
 In our study sample, sudden death was reported in over 70% of cases.
 In the absence of a medical certificate of cause of death, we considered that a verbal confirmation of chest pain and sudden death is highly suggestive of the cause being IHD.
 A third important element in our diagnostic criteria was the availability of a “medical diagnosis”, as defined in the methods.
-The SRS interview protocol gives strict instruction to interviewers to not ask leading questions naming specific causes when recording the open narrative or the structured questions on health care access or diagnoses provided by healthcare staff.
+The SRS interview protocol gives strict instruction to interviewers to not ask leading questions naming specific causes when recording the open narrative, or the structured questions on health care access, or diagnoses provided by healthcare staff.
 Further, a diagnosis of IHD recorded in the VA reviewing physician’s summary is either based on his opinion from the questionnaire review or from prior knowledge of the deceased’s clinical history.
 Hence, taken together, these three elements - chest pain, sudden death, and a medical diagnosis - formed the core criteria for strong evidence in support of an IHD diagnosis.
 Other categories of evidence included less specific features for IHD.

-In terms of availability of direct clinical information, only four cases reported a previous history of cardiac surgery.
+In terms of the availability of direct clinical information, only four cases reported a previous history of cardiac surgery.
 Also, there was no information from the health records section providing diagnostic evidence from previous hospital discharge documents, electrocardiograms, laboratory or imaging test reports, or drug prescriptions, which could have aided us in evaluating the strength of evidence.
-Such information was not available even though a third of the study sample deaths occurred in hospitals, for which the only useful information from the health records section was from the cause of death communicated by the health staff.
+Such information was not available, even though a third of the study sample deaths occurred in hospitals, for which the only useful information from the health records section was from the cause of death communicated by the health staff.
 A recent study in Vietnam identified that clinical discharge records are valuable evidence for deaths in individuals who accessed health facilities but died within a month following discharge[25].
 A likely reason for the absence of this information in Indonesia is the cultural practice of disposing all medical documents and health care materials belonging to the deceased at the time of or soon after the funeral.
 Future community sensitization events about the VA program could appeal for such documentation to be preserved and made available during VA enquiries.